laidbackcoder/EssentialMQTT/README.md

-# EasyMQTT
+# EssentialMQTT
-An Easy to use MQTT module for Python.
+An Easy to use Python module with just the essentials for working with MQTT.